wbamberg/idl-reference/docs/nsIDOMWindowUtils.md

 ### getDocumentMetadata(aName) ###

 Function to get metadata associated with the window's current document
-@param aName the name of the metadata.
-This should be all lowercase.
-@return the value of the metadata, or the empty string if it's not set

 Will throw a DOM security error if called without chrome privileges.